thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 law to offer the right to distribute copies and modified versions of a creation, and requiring that the same rights be preserved in modified versions of the work.
-It makes the work freely available to be modified, requiring all modified and extended versions to stay free as well.
+It makes the work freely available to be modified, requiring all modified and extended versions to remain free as well.

-The Free Software Foundation (FSF) quotes four freedoms that a software license should respect to be considered “free”:
+The Free Software Foundation (FSF) quotes four freedoms that a software license should follow to be considered “free”:

 * freedom to use the work
 * freedom to study the work